Tech Talk: Developing APIs the Easy Way – Streamline your API process with an endpoint-focused approach on Dec 5 at 11 am EST! Register now

 Envoy Proxy 101: What it is, and why it matters?

 Envoy Proxy is a modern, high performance, small footprint edge and service proxy.
 Envoy is most comparable to software load balancers such as NGINX and HAProxy.
+It is built to handle the complex networking challenges of modern microservice-based architectures.

 Originally written and deployed at Lyft, Envoy now has a vibrant contributor base and is an official Cloud Native Computing Foundation (CNCF) project.